Ōmana Regional Park: Simplified geological overview

-200 - 150 million years ago sand eroded from the super-continent Gondwana into a deep trough in the sea floor.
+200 to 150 million years ago, sand eroded from the super-continent Gondwana into a deep trough in the sea floor.
 These deposits were kilometers thick and compressed, folded and heated became hard greywacke.

-150 - 120 million years ago The hard greywacke was uplifted and became the first mountainous backbone of New Zealand.
-120 - 70 million years ago the mountain ranges were eroded to a great degree.
-35 – 15 million years ago the sea completely covered much of New Zealand.
+150 to 120 million years ago, the hard greywacke was uplifted and became the first mountainous backbone of New Zealand.
+120 to 70 million years ago, the mountain ranges were eroded to a great degree.
+35 to 15 million years ago, the sea completely covered much of New Zealand.
 During this long quiet period, sediments were deposited over the old basement rock and gradually metamorphosed into sandstones.
-15 – 5 million years ago The greywackes were again uplifted (Late Miocene).
-This second set of earth movements, known as the Kaikoura Orogeny, elevated large fault-bounded blocks to form the horsts (upfaulted blocks of land) of the Hunua and Coromandel Ranges, and threw down the grabens (down-faulted blocks) of the Firth of Thames and Hauraki Gulf which Omana now overlooks.
+15 to 5 million years ago, the greywackes were again uplifted (Late Miocene).
+This second set of earth movements, known as the Kaikoura Orogeny, elevated large fault-bounded blocks to form the horsts (upfaulted blocks of land) of the Hunua and Coromandel Ranges, and threw down the grabens (down-faulted blocks) of the Firth of Thames and Hauraki Gulf which Ōmana now overlooks.